-Michigan Public Health faculty, students and alumni are making an impact on public
+Michigan Public Health faculty, staff, students, and alumni are making an impact on

-health in the US and around the world.
+public health in the US and around the world.
 Find the latest news here.
-View our news archive for additional content.

 To increase equity and access to public health education, the University of Michigan School of Public Health is permanently eliminating GRE standardized test scores from the application requirements for all Master of Public Health (MPH) and Master of Health Services Administration (MHSA) programs.
 Read more

 Marc Zimmerman, the Marshall H. Becker Collegiate Professor of Public Health and professor of Health Behavior and Health Education, will serve as co-director of the newly established Institute for Firearm Injury Prevention.
 The University of Michigan presidential initiative was first developed in 2019 and will work to address the epidemic of firearm violence in the US.
 Read more

 With vaccines widely available and case numbers dropping, cities around the U.S. are dropping restrictions and focusing on “getting back to normal” for the summer.
 But for many — after more than a year in isolation — “normal” feels scary.
 Experts say we need to talk more about what transitioning to a more open society will be like — and what our new normal will be like.
 Read more